Table of Contents

 produce a result and a new state value.
 Let's say the result

-can be of any type a
+can be of any type a.
+A type

 signature that captures this idea is s -> (a,

-s): take a state s
+s): take a state s, do

-something with it, and return a result a
+something with it, and return a result a and possibly a new state s.

 Let's develop some simple code that's almost the State monad, then we'll take a look at the real thing.
 We'll start with our type definition, which has exactly the obvious type we described above.